MakeshVineeth/solid_color_fills/README.md

 * Various Cherry-Picked Colors to choose from.
 * Flexible options like Set as Home Screen only, Open Image in Gallery etc.
 * Advanced Color Pickers.
-* Built with Flutter 2.
+* Built with Latest Flutter 2.

 Download